johanneswilm/eha-nutsurv-django/README.md

 ### For a NEW database ONLY

+For development start the database with docker or skip this line if you are using a different or existing database server

+    sudo docker-compose run db

 Open a NEW terminal or tab and connect to the database with a new container

     sudo docker-compose run web bash